 We analyze how the presence of specific types of traders affects the (in)stability of financial markets along three dimensions: the likelihood of bubbles as well as standard deviation (sd) and excess kurtosis (EK) of the asset price series.
-An asset price bubble is defined to occur if $\exists t : p(t) \geq 10 \cdot f(t)$.
+An asset price bubble is defined to occur if $\exists t: p(t) \geq 10 \cdot f(t)$.
 Robustness checks find qualitatively similar results for alternative definitions of an asset price bubble.
 We conducted tests also for $100 \cdot f(t)$ and $1,000 \cdot f(t)$ and got similar results, see Appendix A.4.
-Note that if the price of an individual asset explodes, then simultaneously also an index bubble occurs, i.e., if $\exists i : p_i \to \infty \Rightarrow p \to \infty$.
+Note that if the price of an individual asset explodes, then simultaneously also an index bubble occurs, i.e., if $\exists i: p_i \to \infty \Rightarrow p \to \infty$.
 This correlation, that an exploding asset price leads to an exploding price of the index, is important to understand index price bubbles.

 The presence of certain trader types, especially ETF traders, might not only affect the occurrence probability of asset price bubbles but could also influence the volatility of stock prices.
-We calculate the averaged empirical standard deviation (sd) of the log return in the non-bubble paths of the single assets, which corresponds to the historical volatility, for the four types of trader constellations.
-To account for the possibility of fat tails, we also measure excess kurtosis which accounts for the difference between the kurtosis of an arbitrary random variable and the kurtosis of a Gaussian distributed random variable.
+We calculate the averaged empirical standard deviation (sd) of the log returns in the non-bubble paths8 of the single assets, which corresponds to the historical volatility, for the four types of trader constellations.
+To account for the possibility of fat tails, we also measure excess kurtosis which accounts for the difference between the kurtosis of an arbitrary random variable and the kurtosis of a Gaussian distributed random variable (cf. Peterson et al. (2015)).
 In our case, the logarithmic returns of the fundamental values are Gaussian distributed.
 Thus, if the asset prices follow a geometric Brownian motion, their log returns should be mesokurtic with an excess kurtosis of about 0.
-In constrast,
+In constrast, an excess kurtosis of greater zero indicates fat tails, i.e., a leptokurtic distribution of the log returns.